 Keeping up with the latest food trends can prove difficult.
 What’s in fashion today could fall out tomorrow and vice versa.
 However, when it comes to keeping healthy, notice is taken.
 People are now talking about the latest food fad – lectins are they bad for you or not?

 This type of response is known as an autoimmune reaction, where the immune system mistakenly starts attacking the body’s own structures.

-This is because lectins are tied directly to inflammation and autoimmune reactions in your body
+This is because lectins are tied directly to inflammation and autoimmune reactions in your body.

 Experts claim that lectins, a type of sugar-binding protein found in foods, should be avoided in large doses.
 They can cause weight gain and damage the stomach.